Prof. Dan Peer

 Prof. Peer’s work was among the first to demonstrate systemic delivery of RNA molecules using targeted nanocarriers to the immune system and he pioneered the use of RNA interference (RNAi) for in vivo validation of new drug targets within the immune system that has enormous implications in Cancer and inflammation.
 In addition, his lab was the first to show systemic, cell specific delivery of mRNA molecules.

 His work is published in premier scientific journals and he is the editor and author of several books in the field of nanomedicine.
-In addition, he is an associate editor of Journal of Controlled Release, and a member of the editorial boards of numerous journals including Cancer Letters and ACS Bioconjugate Chemistry.
-He has received more than 30 awards; among them, he was recognized by the Kenneth Rainin Foundation by their Innovator (2010) and Breakthrough (2011 – 2013) Awards for his pioneering work in inflammatory bowel diseases and by the AAAS and the Untold news breakthrough Award for his development of the Gagomers platform for cancer targeted drug delivery.
+In addition, he is an associate editor of Journal of Controlled Release, and a member of the editorial boards of numerous journals.
+He has received more than 40 awards; among them, he was recognized by the Kenneth Rainin Foundation by their Innovator (2010) and Breakthrough (2011, 2012 and 2013) Awards for his pioneering work in inflammatory bowel diseases and by the AAAS and the Untold news breakthrough Award for his development of a targeted platform for cancer therapeutics.
 In 2017, he received the 2017 Nanos Award for major contribution to the field of clinical nanomedicine in CLINAM 10th, Basal, Switzerland.
+In 2020 he received the Litwin IBD pioneers Award by the CCFA.
+In 2021 he became part of distinguish scientist program, Roche.
+In 2022 he received the Distinguish research award on Gene editing, by Genescript.

-Prof. Peer is a past President of the Israeli Chapter of the Controlled Release Society, and a Member of the Israel Young Academy of Sciences.
+Prof. Peer is a past President of the Israeli Chapter of the Controlled Release Society (2014-2016).

 Research Interests